 Fujifilm X100S versus Fujifilm X100F

 The Fujifilm X100S and the Fujifilm X100F are two enthusiast cameras that were revealed to the public, respectively, in January 2013 and January 2017.
 Both the X100S and the X100F are fixed lens compact cameras that are equipped with an APS-C sensor.
 The X100S has a resolution of 16 megapixel, whereas the X100F provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Fujifilm X100S and the Fujifilm X100F are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X100S – represents the basis or 100 percent across all the size and weight measures).